kitzberger/songs/Procrastination.md

 ## Verse 2

-	around noon when i was half way through fighting off those mails i noticed all my colleagues were already on lunch break
+	i was only half way through fighting off those mails while my colleagues had already left for their lunch break

-	on my way across the floor I passed that cute intern i got confused and asked her for the way
+	and rushing down the corridor I passed that cute intern i got confused and asked her for the way

 	'please don't let me be like him when i am in my 30ies'